Client

 • Fund Control;

-• Liquidated damages – not always the contractor’s enemy;
+• Liquidated damages – not always the contractor’s

 • Change orders, notice, and waiver provisions;